RaghavSingal2002/Feynn_lab_Project/README.md

 **Conclusion –**
-By following these steps, you can develop a financial model that aligns with market trends and helps in predicting future profits for your AI product/service.
+By following these steps, you can develop a financial -a model that aligns with market trends and helps in predicting future profits for your AI product/service.
-The provided Python code examples show how to implement linear and exponential models using historical sales data.
+The provided Python code examples show how to Implement linear and exponential models using historical sales data.